This program requires university review and endorsement.

 The Fulbright ETA Program offers opportunities for students to serve in an English-language classroom, helping to teach English language and acting as a cultural ambassador for the United States.
 ETAs work 20-30 hours per week in the classroom, under the supervision of a classroom teacher and generally undertake a small project alongside their classroom responsibilities.
 This is a popular program for those with a passion for culture, language, teaching, and learning.
 Students apply to an individual country's ETA program, but do not choose where in the country they are placed.

-- Fulbright-National Geographic Digital Storytelling Fellowship - currently on hold for 2020-21
+- Fulbright-National Geographic Digital Storytelling Fellowship - grant format changed in 2019

-These awards support students as they "develop global narratives and discuss commonalities across borders around a common issue or theme."
+These awards are an optional supplement to a study/research grant, to support students as they "develop global narratives and discuss commonalities across borders around a common issue or theme."
 Fellows will be mentored by National Geographic Editor as they use new media to enhance mutual understanding and build intercultural ties.
-This is the newest of the Fulbright US student programs.
+NatGeo supplements fund additional public outreach or research communication activities.
+There is an annual theme for proposal subjects eligible for this supplement.
+Interested students must apply for a study/research award, complete the optional NatGeo supplement application, and assemble a portfolio of related public outreach and research communication activities.

 Check out the Fulbright website below to learn more!